Code-Institute-Submissions/MS1-Portfolio-4/README.md

 7. The user can also scroll to the bottom of any page on the site to locate  social media links in the footer.

-8. Contact form wont allow you to send a message if all the fields are proerply filled.
+8. Contact form wont allow you to send a message if all the fields are properly filled.

 ### Further Testing